FC Barcelona media: BARÇA Magazine

 Since November 2002, the Journal is publishing BARÇA that, bimonthly, Club members receive and subscribers who wish in your current casa.
 La official magazine, covering the gap left by 'The Club veu' ('the Voice of the Club '), usually 68 pages in which information is power reflection and analysis about FC Barcelona, fleeing from the voracity of the day to day Club.
 The specific stories are interwoven with sections number still, like 'We talk to ...', 'What happened?', 'What a night!', 'The ex ...', 'the Thing' and 'Treasures', among others, which extend the recognition of people linked to the Bank and historical chapters of FC Barcelona.
-In addition, a large section of the news service reports, offers and promotions that are available to members of the Department of Communication Club.El Club is who assumes the development of information content, although some numbers are used to having the collaboration and the opinion of recognized personalities that complement each copy with input criteria and with a very specialized.
+In addition, a large section of the news service reports, offers and promotions that are available to members of the Department of Communication Club.
+El Club is who assumes the development of information content, although some numbers are used to having the collaboration and the opinion of recognized personalities that complement each copy with input criteria and with a very specialized.
 Meanwhile, the Marketing Department is in charge of commercial coordination.

+Shutdown

+On 28 April 2023, FC Barcelona announced that it would be shutting down Barça TV by 30 June 2023 due to cost-cutting measures after 26 years, and would focus on its online streaming platform, Barça TV+.